15 Top-Rated Attractions & Things to Do in Morro Bay, CA

-Morro Bay's main thoroughfare along the bay, the Embarcadero is lined with numerous restaurants and shopping opportunities overlooking the water.
+The Embarcadero is Morro Bay's main thoroughfare along the bay.
+Numerous restaurants and shopping opportunities line this charming district, all with views overlooking the water.
 Restaurants range from casual lunch spots to upscale dining, many with seafood on the menu.

 Centennial Plaza is a major landmark in the area, with a giant chessboard and scenic resting spots.
-Inland from the Embarcadero, more local treasures of the city can be found along Morro Bay Boulevard.
+Inland from the Embarcadero, more local treasures of the city are along Morro Bay Boulevard.

 To the south and adjacent to the Morro Bay National Estuary, Marina Square is a cluster of shopping and dining establishments tourists often gravitate towards.
 Alongside outdoor dining next to the bay, this charming seaside shopping center also features locally made gifts and apparel.
 The Estuary Nature Center is also within Marina Park, as well as opportunities to rent boats or sign up for a guided tour.

-A long stretch of beach extending from Morro Rock to the community of Cayucos to the north, Morro Strand State Beach is a popular way to connect with the ocean.
-Sand dunes and wetlands comprise some of the landscape of the park, and numerous picnic tables and rest spots line the sandy beach.
-The quiet beach is popular with beachcombers, bird-watchers, and anyone looking for a quiet spot to enjoy the ocean, and surfing also tends to draw visitors.
+Sand dunes and wetlands comprise some of the landscape of the park, spanning nearly five miles.
+This quiet beach is popular with beachcombers, bird-watchers, and anyone looking for a spot to enjoy the ocean.
+Surfing also tends to draw visitors.

 Official site: http://www.parks.ca.gov/?page_id=593